danieljcave/inphysical-plans/README.md

 </details>

 ### Update Blog Post
-Users that are logged in are able to edit their owen blog posts.
-If the user that is logged in is the blog author they are shown a update post button.
-THis redirects them to the blogs page that uses slug url, which is the title of the blog post, with spaces replaced with "-". this is for better readability.
+Users who are logged in are able to edit their own blog posts.
+If the user that is logged in is the blog author they are shown an update post button.
+This redirects them to the blog page that uses a slug URL, which is the title of the blog post, with spaces replaced with "-". this is for better readability.

-Once the user clicks update they are take to the page that is similar to creating the post.
-All of their data is still there so they can make as small a change and as large a change that they want to.
+Once the user clicks update they are taken to the page that is similar to creating the post.
+All of their data is still there so they can make as small a change and as large a change as they want to.
 Once the change is made the user is redirected to the blog post that is updated.

 ![View Update Post](/readME-assets/features/update_post.png)
 <details>